 Tips & tricks

-Use a food processor if you can, to minimize splatter
+Use a food processor or covered stand mixer if you can, to minimize splatter

 Is your whipped butter too thin?
 Add more solid butter.

 Is your whipped butter too thick?
-Add a dash of water.
+Add a dash of milk or water.

 Taste test and season to your liking - add more or less salt, lemon or other seasonings as desired